Breaking News from AWS re:Invent

 Freestyle project

-Just check the Send build logs to Coralogix, select Private Key, and provide Application name:
+Check Send build logs to Coralogix, select Private Key, and provide the Application and Subsystem names.

 Pipeline